TotallyInformation/node-red-contrib-uibuilder/docs/browser-refresh.md

 }
 ```

-You can use a `watch` node to trigger a reload by watching the appropriate file or folder and connecting the watch node to a change node that sets the _uib.payload property and then sends it to the uibuilder node as in this example:
+You can use a `watch` node to trigger a reload by watching the appropriate file or folder and connecting the watch node to a change node that sets the _uib.payload property and then sends it to the `uibuilder` node as in this example:

 ![Watch autorefresh example](images/watch-example.png)

 ## Editing files in the Node-RED Editor

-uibuilder has a file editor feature built in.
-If you are using that (only recommended for fairly small edits), you can tell uibuilder to automatically reload the browser tab whenever you press the save button.
+UIBUILDER has a file editor feature built in.
+If you are using that (only recommended for fairly small edits), you can tell UIBUILDER to automatically reload the browser tab whenever you press the save button.

 ## Using Microsoft Edge developer tools with VScode